 Spring Roundup Week at Tombstone Monument Ranch/47 Ranch

-Join Dennis and Deb Moroney for their Spring Roundup on the historic 47 Ranch just 25 minutes from Tombstone Monument Ranch.
+Join Dennis and Deb Moroney for their Late Spring Roundup on the historic 47 Ranch just 25 minutes from Tombstone Monument Ranch.

-The 47 Ranch is beautifully located in classic Southern Arizona grassland and extends all the way into alpine country in the Mule Mountains.
+The 47 Ranch is beautifully located in classic Southern Arizona grassland that extends all the way into alpine country in the Mule Mountains.
 The Moroneys have protected their private land through conservation easements ensuring this part of Arizona will remain despite its beauty, a ranch in perpetuity.

 The Moroneys are 30 plus year veterans of cattle ranching in Arizona who are using today’s technology to make the traditional ranching techniques of the late 19th and early 20th century work in a sustainable and healthy way in the modern world.

 - All lodging at Tombstone Monument Ranch

 - 3 Meals daily with Breakfast and Dinner at Tombstone Monument and a sack lunch on roundup days at 47 Ranch.
 Otherwise all lunches will be at TMR.

 - Transportation between ranches on roundup days.

-Per Person Double Occupancy $1970
+Per Person Double Occupancy $1350